IrisRizos/Unassigned_Protists_SSN/README.md

 # Exploring the marine realm of unassigned taxonomic protist diversity: parasites in the spotlight

-Exploration of unknown protist sequences across different metabarcoding datasets.
+Exploration of taxinomically unassigned protist barcode sequences across different V4-18S datasets.

-The goal of this study was to:
+The goal of this study is to:
-* describe the overall proportion of protist sequences which are taxonomically unknown in metabarcoding studies
+* Describe the overall proportion of protist sequences which lack taxinomic description from reference databases
-* identify protist lineages are “the most unknown”
+* Identify protist lineages that are the least described across 6 metabarcoding datasets
-* identify environments rich in unknown diversity ⇒ concentrate sampling efforts
+* Reveal geographic distribution patterns of parasitic dinoflagellates that are unassigned at the genus level (i.e. 98% of sequences!)
-* get a list of most abundant, community-representative and recurrent unknowns to be prioritized for identification
+* Get a list of most abundant and recurrent (through 10 years data) community-indicator parasite taxa to be prioritized for identification

 By:
-* homogenising diverse metabarcoding datasets into a global dataset
+* Homogenising diverse metabarcoding datasets (time-series and oceanographic campaigns) into a global dataset
-* clustering the sequences of the global dataset together based on similarity with a Sequence Similarity Network
+* Clustering the sequences of the global dataset together based on similarity with a Sequence Similarity Network
-* exploring spatial and temporal distribution patterns of unknown sequence clusters
+* Exploring spatial and temporal distribution patterns of unassigned sequence clusters at a selected taxonomic level and for a selected protist group

-The studied datasets are:

-* hhh, (ref)

 ## Abstract

+## Data

 ## Prerequisites